hlotvonen/glyph-drawing-club-blog/src/posts/2024-12-17-the-origins-of-DEL-and-its-legacy-in-ascii-art.md

 #### The Usefulness of Wasting Time

 Besides removing typing errors and shifting to letter mode, DEL is used as a "time-waster" character.
 Telegraph machines and teletypewriters typically process data at fixed timing intervals (like a metronome), rather than waiting for each operation to finish before starting the next one.
-This creates a timing problem—different operations take different amounts of time to complete.
+This creates a timing problem: different operations take different amounts of time to complete.
 The DEL character solves this with its ability to tell the receiving machine to idle.

-An operation that often needs such timing accommodations is when the printer carriage (= the mechanism that holds the paper) moves back to the left margin to start a new line—triggered by a combination of CR (carriage return) and LF (line feed).
+An operation that often needs such timing accommodations is when the printer carriage (= the mechanism that holds the paper) moves back to the left margin to start a new line, triggered by a combination of CR (carriage return) and LF (line feed).
 Because the **horizontal movement** of the carriage takes **longer** than the time it takes to process subsequent characters, the following character could be printed mid-movement, resulting in misaligned text (e.g., overlapping characters or text appearing at the wrong horizontal position).
 By inserting a DEL character right after CR and LF, the machine is instructed to idle for a brief moment, as the carriage completes its movement, before continuing printing.
 The processing delay caused by DEL characters, used to "synchronize" the data stream with the printer's physical capabilities, is why DEL is referred to as a "time-waster" or "time-fill" character.^[ANSI X3.4-1977: American National Standards Institute.
 ASCII Format for Information Interchange.
 [Adopted in FIPS PUB 1-2 by NIST, 1977.](https://nvlpubs.nist.gov/nistpubs/Legacy/FIPS/fipspub1-2-1977.pdf)]

 For this reason, the ASCII standards also state that the "addition or removal of [DEL] characters may affect the information layout or the control of equipment, or both"^[ANSI X3.4-1977: American National Standards Institute.
 ASCII Format for Information Interchange.
 [Adopted in FIPS PUB 1-2 by NIST, 1977.](https://nvlpubs.nist.gov/nistpubs/Legacy/FIPS/fipspub1-2-1977.pdf), p.11], meaning that DEL characters could have a very important role in determining *where and when* text is printed, and should not be removed from the data.